 A trader might exit or reduce the size of short positions during this time of increased volatility at a bottom.
 Other indicators would be used to determine when a trader might enter a long position.

-The chart below of the S&P 500 Emini Futures contract shows an example of how bottoms can be marked by increases in volatility:
+This chart of the S&P 500 E-mini futures contract shows an example of how bottoms can be marked by increases in volatility.

 Where to Trade Commodities Using Technical Analysis